-Usually in lab studies you need to complete the entire session to earn your credit.
+Usually in lab studies, you need to complete the entire session to earn your credit.
 However, if you need to leave for an emergency, the researcher on site can help determine if you can receive partial credit.

-First, you must obtain an ID and Logon from the Sona online experiment system.
+First, you must obtain an ID and Logon from the SONA online experiment system.
 For instructions, please read the Instructions (PDF).

-Next go to the Sona-System website and complete the account information form and submit.
+Next go to the Sona-System website and complete the account information form and press submit.
 Once submitted, your request will be processed, and an email confirmation will be sent.
-The email will include will your ID and password.
+The email will include your ID and password.

 First, be sure that you created your profile with your PID as the login (and email) and did not accidentally use your Hokie Passport number.
 YourPID@vt.edu will receive emails; email@example.com will not.

 Second, be sure to check your junk or SPAM mail settings.
-Your account should be set to receive emails from email@example.com and from firstname.lastname@example.org.
+Your account should be set up to receive emails from firstname.lastname@example.org and from email@example.com.
 Make sure you “whitelist” these addresses, allowing you to receive emails from them.
 If you do not know how to do this on the specific email program you use, please consult a manual, search online, or call 4HELP.

 Be sure to check your junk or SPAM mail settings.
-Your account should be set to receive emails from email@example.com and from firstname.lastname@example.org.
+Your account should be set up to receive emails from firstname.lastname@example.org and from email@example.com.
 Make sure you “whitelist” these addresses, allowing you to receive emails from them.
 If you do not know how to do this on the specific email program you use, please consult a manual, search online, or call 4HELP.